cdot65/pan-scm-sdk/docs/sdk/models/objects/service_models.md

 | override  | Override | No       | None    | Protocol override settings            |

 \* Exactly one protocol type (tcp/udp) must be provided

+## Exceptions

+The Service models can raise the following exceptions during validation:

+- **ValueError**: Raised in several scenarios:
+    - When neither or both TCP and UDP protocols are provided in protocol configuration
+    - When multiple container types (folder/snippet/device) are specified for create operations
+    - When no container type is specified for create operations
+    - When name pattern validation fails
+    - When port format validation fails

 ## Model Validators